cosmicjs/nextjs-website-boilerplate/README.md

 ## Features
 1. Fully responsive down to mobile w/ [Bootstrap](http://getbootstrap.com) frontend<br />
 2. SEO ready<br />
-3. A contact form that sends an email to your email(s) of choice and to [Cosmic JS](https://cosmicjs.com) for easy reference<br />
+3. A contact form that sends an email to your email(s) of choice and to [Cosmic](https://cosmicjs.com) for easy reference<br />
 4. Full-site search functionality<br />
-5. All content is easily managed in [Cosmic JS](https://cosmicjs.com) including pages, blog and contact info.
+5. All content is easily managed in [Cosmic](https://cosmicjs.com) including pages, blog and contact info.

-Sign up for [Cosmic JS](https://cosmicjs.com) to install the demo content and deploy this website.
+Sign up for [Cosmic](https://cosmicjs.com) to install the demo content and deploy this website.

 ## Getting Started